BeehiveForum/BeehiveForum/docs/readme.txt

 is correct.

-If you can't get the error reporting to function or if you break your Beehive Forum you can simply restore the copy you made earlier or try again.
+If you can't get the error reporting to function or if you break your Beehive Forum you can simply restore the copy of config.inc.php you made earlier or try again.
 If you continue to have problems please seek assistance at Teh Forum, a link for which you find below in the Support section.

 2 Known Issues